Mazamorra: Ecuador

 In Ecuador, also known as colada—most famously colada morada—is a thick, spiced, fruit-based drink prepared for Día de los Difuntos (Nov.
 2), made with purple corn flour, fruits like mortiño, pineapple, and naranjilla, and flavored with cinnamon, cloves, and other spices, traditionally served warm with guaguas de pan (bread shaped like babies).
 Mazamorra, by contrast, is a simpler, pudding-like dish made from corn (white, yellow, or choclo) cooked with milk, sugar or panela, and sometimes fruit, eaten as a dessert or breakfast; while both are corn-based Andean traditions, colada is festive and complex, and mazamorra is everyday, creamy, and porridge-like.

 Paraguay

 Also known as kaguyjy in Guaraní, mazamorra in Paraguay is made with the native locro variety of maize.
 It is one of the most traditional desserts of the country.
-According with the ingredients added to the cooked corn, the dish is called kaguyjy eírare (honey mazamorra), kaaguyjy kambýre (milk mazamorra) or kaguyjy asukáre (sugar mazamorra).
+According with the ingredients added to the cooked corn, the dish is called kaguyjy eírare (honey mazamorra), kaguyjy kambýre (milk mazamorra) or kaguyjy asukáre (sugar mazamorra).
 Kaguyjy reached great popularity in Paraguay due to the food scarcity during the Paraguayan War (between 1864 and 1870) as a nutritious substitute for a regular meal.